kamilburda/gimp-python-wrappers/README.md

 from pypdb import pdb

-def run_plugin(run_mode, image, drawable, num_drawables, args, data):
+def run_plugin(procedure, run_mode, image, drawable, n_drawables, config, data):
     ...
     pdb.plug_in_gauss(image, drawable, 5.0, 4.0, 1)
     ...
 ```

-In comparison, the official GIMP 2.99 API provides the following notation:
+Instead of specifying all arguments, you can omit any arguments and specify them as keyword arguments:

 ```
-import gi
-gi.require_version('Gimp', '3.0')
-from gi.repository import Gimp

-def run_plugin(run_mode, image, drawable, num_drawables, args, data):
-    ...
-    Gimp.get_pdb().run_procedure(
-        'plug-in-gauss',
-        [
-            Gimp.RunMode.NONINTERACTIVE,
-            GObject.Value(Gimp.Image, image),
-            GObject.Value(Gimp.Drawable, drawable),
-            GObject.Value(GObject.TYPE_DOUBLE, 5.0),
-            GObject.Value(GObject.TYPE_DOUBLE, 4.0),
-            GObject.Value(GObject.TYPE_INT, 1)
-        ])
-    ...
+pdb.plug_in_gauss(image, drawable, vertical=4.0)
 ```

-You no longer need to explicitly specify `run-mode` as the first argument as it is automatically filled with the value `Gimp.RunMode.NONINTERACTIVE`.
+Other arguments will be assigned their default values.

-You can adjust the run mode by passing the `run_mode=` keyword argument (after specifying positional arguments).
+You can adjust the run mode by passing the `run_mode=` keyword argument.
+If not specified, the run mode defaults to `Gimp.RunMode.NONINTERACTIVE`.

-Each argument is automatically wrapped with `GObject.Value()` using the appropriate GObject type.

-Instead of passing arguments, you may pass a single [config object](https://developer.gimp.org/api/3.0/libgimp/class.ProcedureConfig.html) via the `config=` keyword argument.
-This is equivalent to calling `Gimp.get_pdb().run_procedure_config('some-procedure-name', config)`.

-Additionally, you can access GIMP PDB procedure information ([`Gimp.Procedure`](https://developer.gimp.org/api/3.0/libgimp/class.Procedure.html) object) via the `info` property, e.g. `pdb.plug_in_gauss.info`.

-Returned values are no longer returned as a `Gimp.ValueArray` object, but rather as a Python list (in case of multiple return values) or directly as a Python object (in case of a single return value).
+Returned values are returned as a Python list (in case of multiple return values) or directly as a Python object (in case of a single return value).
+Procedures having no return values return `None`.

 The exit status that was a part of the `Gimp.ValueArray` as the first element is now available as the `pdb.last_status` property.

-Procedures having no return values now return `None` instead.
+You can access GIMP PDB procedure information ([`Gimp.Procedure`](https://developer.gimp.org/api/3.0/libgimp/class.Procedure.html) object) via the `info` property, e.g. `pdb.plug_in_gauss.info`.